michalliu/angular-mobile-backbone/README.md

 angular-mobile-backbone
 ========================

-Everything you need to develop an angular application on mobile(iOS and Android)
+Everything you need to develop an angular application on mobile(iOS and Android).
+[Online demo](http://michalliu.github.io/angular-mobile-backbone/v1/#/index)

 This a bootstrapping app using angularjs designed for mobile devices(android and ios).
 You can create your awesome angular app based on it. we will keep improving it.